devkimchi/blog/content/posts/2020/2020-10-28-updating-azure-dns-and-ssl-certificate-on-azure-functions-via-github-actions.md

 ---

 So far, we use [GitHub Actions workflow][gh actions] to regularly check the inbound IP address of the [Azure Functions][az func] instance and update the change to [Azure DNS][az dns], renew an SSL certificate, and sync the certificate with Azure Functions instance.
-In the next post, I'll discuss how to deploy the Azure Functions app through GitHub Actions without having to know the publish profile.
+In the [next post][post 4], I'll discuss how to deploy the Azure Functions app through GitHub Actions without having to know the publish profile.

 [image-01]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/10/updating-azure-dns-and-ssl-certificate-on-azure-functions-via-github-actions-01.png